A-Hayes/AHayes.github.io/index.md

 					<h3>Design and Arts</h3>
 				</header>
 				<p>
-					Visual art samples for drawing and photography, and discussions on experience in other mediums.
+					Visual art samples for design, drawing, and photography; discussions on experience in other mediums.
 				</p>
 				<ul class="actions">
 					<li><a href="DesignArts.html" class="button">Explore</a></li>